allisonfeeney/guid-data/README.md

 There is a origin/main branch with subdirectories for each test case design.
 Currently we have three identified: The gold brick, NIST CTC01, and NIST FTC09.
 There is a subdirectory for the 442 (ap242) mim longform schema for testing.
 That schema contains longform schema, plus an AGREE editor jar file plus an AP 242 mim long form.
+A description of the proposed entities for the long form schema is in file 442_mim_lf_schema/20210414_guid_descriptions.docx.

 There is a request for an arm longform schema.

 There is a registry directory for namespace and UUID name-value pairs.